-Here’s everything you need to know about magnesium.
+Here’s everything you need to know about magnesium…

 What is magnesium?

-In 1618, a farmer from Epsom found that the water from a local saline spring helped to heal wounds, cuts, and rashes – and later, people discovered that this salty, bitter water was actually magnesium sulfate.
+In 1618, a farmer from Epsom found that the water from a local saline spring helped to heal wounds, cuts, and rashes – and later, people discovered that this salty, bitter water was actually magnesium sulphate.
 Centuries later, ‘Epsom salt’ is still used to soothe and relax painful muscles.

 What does magnesium do?

-1. It can improve bone health
+1. Magnesium can improve bone health

-When it comes to bone health, calcium is usually the mineral that people focus on most – but research shows that magnesium is also crucial for maintaining healthy bones.
+When it comes to bone health, calcium is usually the mineral that people focus on, but research shows that magnesium is also crucial for maintaining healthy bones.

-2. It can offer benefits against diabetes
+2. Magnesium can offer benefits against diabetes

-3. It can improve cardiovascular health
+3. Magnesium can improve cardiovascular health

-4. It can boost mood
+4. Magnesium can boost mood

-5. It can improve sleep
+5. Magnesium can improve sleep

 For more tips on how to improve your sleep, you might want to check out the sleep and fatigue section of our site.

-6. It can improve migraines
+6. Magnesium can improve migraines

-Because magnesium deficiency can affect neurotransmitters and restrict blood vessel constriction – factors that are linked to migraines – some doctors and scientists believe that people who suffer from migraines are more likely to be deficient in magnesium.
+Because magnesium deficiency can affect neurotransmitters and restrict blood vessel constriction (factors that are linked to migraines) some doctors and scientists believe that people who suffer from migraines are more likely to be deficient in magnesium.

-7. It can improve performance
+7. Magnesium can improve performance

-Because magnesium helps send blood sugar to your muscles and get rid of lactic acid, which can form during exercise and cause tiredness and painful muscles, it’s also important in recovering from more strenuous exercise, as well as protecting the muscles from damage.
+Because magnesium helps send blood sugar to your muscles and remove lactic acid (which can form during exercise and cause tiredness and painful muscles), it’s also important in recovering from more strenuous exercise, and protecting your muscles from damage.

 What can happen if you don't get enough magnesium?

-A study of 8,000 Brits found that around 70% of participants had low magnesium levels – and the UK Government’s National Diet and Nutrition Survey found that most children and teenagers also weren’t getting the recommended levels.
+A study of 8,000 Brits found that around 70% of participants had low magnesium levels – and the Government’s National Diet and Nutrition Survey found that most children and teenagers also weren’t getting the recommended levels.

 Alcoholics and heavy drinkers, people with type 2 diabetes or increased insulin resistance, and people with coeliac and Crohn’s disease are also more likely to suffer from magnesium deficiency.
-This is because their health conditions can make absorption more difficult, as well as excretion more likely.
+This is because their existing health conditions can make absorption more difficult, as well as excretion more likely.

 How to make sure you're getting enough magnesium